near/bos-web-engine/README.md

 The BOS Web Engine (BWE) is an experimental runtime/rendering layer aimed at replacing the Discovery VM with a full-featured React(or Preact) environment which would enable access to the greater web ecosystem including NPM dependencies.
 It is an R&D effort lead by Pagoda and will be considered for production usage once our GitHub [issues tagged as `P0 - Release requirement`](https://github.com/near/bos-web-engine/issues?q=is:open+is:issue+label:%22P0+-+Release+requirement%22) are completed.

-> Note: developers who have created components on the Discovery VM should expect a reasonable migration effort to make their components compatible with BWE once it launches.
-See _"Will BWE be backwards compatible with existing VM components?"_ in the [FAQ](#FAQ) section for more info
+**Developers who have created components on the Discovery VM should expect a reasonable migration effort to make their components compatible with BWE once it launches.
+See _"Will BWE be backwards compatible with existing VM components?"_ in the [FAQ](#FAQ) section for more info**

 Some core goals:
 - ability to import npm packages